RescueSocial/Amber-Heard_Disinformation_Operations_Bots/Twitter Analysis/README.md

 985,400 Tweets and 275,567 Accounts Jan 2018-April 2021.
 497K Tweets with 182K accounts Jan-April 2022, (2) Over 880,000 Tweets of Top Users, (3) 700K+ Retweets, Links, (4) 56K Liking Accounts 2021, (5) 104K Quote Retweets, 57K Accounts of AH Timeline 2017-2022, (6) 134K Comments on Amber Heard Profile 2017-2022, (7) 2008-2017 with 698K Tweets on Amber Heard, Cluster Analysis 2008-2022</i>

 ### <b>Reports:</b>
+A Cyber Intelligence Researcher in Italy collected Twitter, Reddit, and Instagram Data on Amber Heard and created Twitter and Reddit Dashboards of statistics.
+Below analysis was preliminary and the start of our Social Network Analysis project.
+The Clustering Analysis of this researcher and collections is key.

-The first team of 3 Udacity graduates in data analysis quickly studied the years 2018-2021 for peaks, anomalies, and new account layers.
+A team of 3 Udacity graduates in nanoscience/data analysis quickly studied the years 2018-2021 for peaks, anomalies, and new account layers.
 NLP analysis is included, though mainly studying timelines and correlations.
 They created 4 years of reports and a scores report.
 They used machine learning and botometer to create botscores.

 A 2nd team did Coordination Analysis of Top 500 accounts, including Network Graphs of following coordination.
 E.g., DeppSoldier_22 is an automated account with the highest posting and highest following coordination.
 Their reports are included and most of their data for review.
 With public safety grants, <a href="https://zaytrics.com/portfolio/">Zaytrics</a> had previously studied identifying risk groups on Twitter: https://www.sciencedirect.com/science/article/abs/pii/S1751157720306386

-A Cyber Intelligence Researcher in Italy collected Twitter, Reddit, and Instagram Data on Amber Heard and created Twitter and Reddit Dashboards of statistics.
-Below analysis was preliminary and the start of our Social Network Analysis project.
 ### Topic-based account groups - Cyber Intelligence Researcher Analysis - April 2021 (The start of our research):

 Using Google’s <a href="https://tfhub.dev/google/universal-sentence-encoder/1">Universal Sentence Encoder</a> which encodes text into high dimensional vectors, a cyber intelligence researcher analyzed topics shared by accounts each month during 2020.
 To do that, they used <a href="https://umap-learn.readthedocs.io/en/latest/parameters.html">UMAP</a> for non-linear dimension reduction, then they clustered similar tweets through <a href="https://hdbscan.readthedocs.io/en/latest/basic_hdbscan.html">HDBCAN</a>.
 Next, they generated a network of co-occurrences for the accounts that appeared in the same clusters.
 They applied a community detection algorithm to the resulting network, in this case <a href="https://www.nature.com/articles/s41598-019-41695-z">Leiden</a> to find clusters of accounts that shared tweets on the same topic.
-<br><i>They looked at 2 Peak Days in February 2020 and November 2020 on Twitter.</i> We see sports bots, nonsensical mentions, and DC Movie networks in bot networks.
+<br><i>They looked at 2 Peak Days in February 2020 and November 2020 on Twitter.</i>
+<br>We see sports bots, nonsensical mentions, and DC Movie networks in bot networks.

 - Arsenal network (February)<br>
 Most of the groups of accounts have expressed their desire not to see Amber in the upcoming Aquaman sequel.